ledlaux/pikoPD/HVCC-pikoPD/README.md

 - Copies extra C files for the build into project folder from `/src`
 - Builds firmware using **CMake** in a `build/` folder
 - Check for device in BOOTSEL mode
-- Flashes UF2 to Pico2 board and restarts device
+- Flashes UF2 firmware to Pico2 board and restarts device

 ## Requirements